Collaborative likelihood-ratio estimation over graphs

-where $\eta_v$ is the node's learning rate, and recall $d_v$ as the node degree.
-Notice that updating the parameter vector $\theta_v$ of node $v$ only requires the computation of $\phi(\cdot)$ at that node's own observations and the use of the previous parameters of its neighbors.
-This formulation enables the distributed execution of the algorithm at nodes (using only local information), and therefore the nodes access the data of other nodes only indirectly through $\phi(\cdot)$.
+Using Nyström approximation not only offers computational gains, but it also brings interesting features from a data accessibility perspective: notice that computing the node-level quantities $H_v$, $H'_v$, $h'_v$ requires access to the full dataset (\Expr{eq:updatehs}), while $H_{\psi,v}$, $H'_{\psi,v}$, $h'_{\psi,v}$ requires only the anchor points and the available samples at that node ($\setprev$, $\setpostv$) (\Expr{eq:psi_definition}).
+In this problem formulation, the update of the vector parameter $\theta_v$ of node $v$ only requires the computation of $\psi(\cdot)$ using node's own local observations, and the use of the parameters of its neighbors $\{\theta_{u}\}_{u \in \nghood(v)}$.
+In conclusion, Nyström approximation combined with the optimization schema enables a distributed estimation of the algorithm at each node and, therefore, limits to only indirect node access to foreign data of other nodes through the parameters $\theta_u$ for $u \in \nghood(v)$.
 This is appealing for applications with data access restrictions or privacy-preserving requirements.
-Notice also that, if we fix $W = \zeros{\Gdims\times\Gdims}$ then all node degrees become zero and the component of the gradient depending on the graph in \Eq{eq:update} disappears, making the update independent to the graph structure.

-As explained, the maximum number of cycles scales conveniently with the size of dictionary $|D| = L$, though the latter still affects the cost of each iteration, in the evaluation of $\phi(\cdot)$ and the matrix-vector multiplications related with $H$.
-There exits a rich literature on how to reduce the complexity of kernel methods.
-For example, the random feature method \cite{Rahimi2007} aims to approximate the input space by a low dimensional Euclidean space using a randomized feature map.
-In the context of linear regression, it is shown in \cite{Rudi2015} how a carefully selected subsample of the observations can still achieve optimal performance.
-In general, the choice of the dictionary learning method depends on the task, the time-complexity requirements, and the nature of the chosen kernel.
-The usual approach followed in non-parametric \LRE is to select randomly a subsample of observations \cite{Sugiyama2012}.

-In the rest of the paper, we focus on the Gaussian kernel with width parameter $\sigma$.
-In this particular case, we follow the strategy suggested in \cite{Cedric2009} that includes new points, one-by-one, according to a dictionary coherence threshold that measures the linear independence of the kernel functions of a dictionary at a low computational cost.
-In practice, this simple strategy produces dictionaries of manageable size and with low redundancy.
+The remaining important question is how to select the set of anchor points.
+There are many strategies to address this problem; for example, Kernel PCA \citep{Scholkopf1998}, random sampling \citep{Williams2000,Talwalkar2008}, greedy approaches \citep{Bach2002}, and k-means clustering \citep{Zhang2008}.
+In this work we use the approach proposed by \cite{Cedric2009} that is based on the \emph{coherence} measure, which is a measure of linear dependency between the dictionary elements.
+That algorithm builds a dictionary of manageable size and low redundancy, has a low computational cost, and, under mild conditions, it produces good approximations of the whole space.